 By the way, there are other ways that you can move the drive to another region without even using PowerShell.
 Assuming that we have a VM in region A that we want to copy to region B, we can, for example … Create a new resource group in region A. Copy the VM to it and move the entire resource group (containing a copy of our VM) to a new location, region B. This operation can be performed entirely via the portal, but for me it is more time consuming and I do not use it;)

-Moving Azure VMs to another Azure region: link.
+Moving Azure VMs to another Azure region: link with documentation.